 The “Missouri Rockets” were founded in St. Louis in 1925, long before the very first Christmas.
 They opened at Radio City Music Hall in 1932, followed a few years later by Conan O’Brien.

 We had such a blast watching our kids light up.
-We did too.
-Stacey took us backstage after the show to see all the props and costumes, and the camel’s dressing room, who is a bit of a diva and constantly demanding Evian.
+Stacey took us backstage after the show to see all the props and costumes, and the camel’s dressing room, who is a bit of a diva and constantly demanding San Pellegrino.

 Stacey couldn’t join us for lunch as she had to get ready for her second performance (on some days, she dances in four shows.)
 We headed out to Petite Abeille to tackle the Banana Split Brussels Waffle, as seen on the Travel Channel’s “Breakfast Paradise.”
 No celebrity sightings, but the last time my daughter and I dined there, we sat close enough to Aaron Eckhart to eavesdrop on his script writing session for his next feature.